BeatrisIlieva/devto-articles/articles/from-prototypes-to-classes-exploring-inheritance-in-js.md

 > **Note:** The prototype chain and OOP inheritance are one-way relationships -> prototypes and parent classes do not have access to the members of their descendants.

 ## Prototype
+A prototype is a reference to another object, and it doesn't consume additional memory.
+Objects are linked by reference, making it memory efficient.

 Let's build a prototype chain using the devices _scanner_, _printer_, _copier_, and _fax machine_.